denizyuret/Knet.jl/docs/intro.rst

-There are cases where you want to execute parts of a model *conditionally*, e.g. only during training, or only during some parts of the input in some sequence models.
+There are cases where you want to execute parts of a model *conditionally*, e.g. only during training, or only during some parts of the input in sequence models.
 Knet supports the use of **runtime conditions** for this purpose.
 We will illustrate the use of conditions by implementing a training technique called dropout_ to improve the generalization power of the LeNet model.

 .. _dropout: http://jmlr.org/papers/v15/srivastava14a.html